Turn your pets ashes into a living tree.

 How can we honor a pet who has passed away?
 There are so many great ways to honor a pet who has passed on.
 Aside from a Bios Urn, you can look into getting an engraved garden stone for your pet, which you can place near your pet´s tree as a marker – something that Bryce Roberts did.

-Bryce lost his Rottweiler, Sabre, and then became a Bios Urn distributor
+Bryce lost his Rottweiler, Sabre, and then became a Bios Urn customer

-Bryce Roberts, a distributor of Bios Urn in Western Australia, lost his beloved dog Sabre several years ago and ended up choosing a Bios Urn for him.
+Bryce Roberts, a customer of Bios Urn in Western Australia, lost his beloved dog Sabre several years ago and ended up choosing a Bios Urn for him.
 After his beloved Rottweiler, Sabre, was diagnosed with cancer in 2016 and sadly passed away a short time later, he wanted something more meaningful for Sabre’s ashes rather than just a place on a shelf.
 Bryce set out to source an alternative option and after many hours of searching finally stumbled upon the Bios Urn and knew it was the right choice for him.
-During this time, he became so involved that he ended up becoming a distributor of Bios Urn!
-Today Sabre serves as an inspiration for Bryce.
+During this time, he became so involved that he ended up becoming a customer of Bios Urn!

 “I no longer focus on Sabre’s passing as being the final stage of his life, as I am spending quality time with him every afternoon.
 The ‘Bios Urn has really helped me through my grieving process and has given me a sense of relief, closure and comfort.
 Now I am able to see Sabre flourish into a beautiful natural tree, leaf by leaf.”